eMedicine Specialties > Urology > Surgery

 Today, in experienced hands, bench surgery is usually not necessary.
 The most perceivable indication is the presence of a large central tumor in a solitary kidney.
 The technique involves a standard radical nephrectomy with particular attention to preserving the maximum length on the renal artery and vein.
 Administer intravenous mannitol (total 25 g) 5 and 10 minutes before removal and achieve maximum ureteral length with adequate adventitia.

 Provide adequate hydration and administer furosemide liberally to maintain diuresis.
 After removal, perfuse the kidney with University of Wisconsin solution or Euro-Collin solution at 70°C via the renal artery and place the kidney in a shallow basin filled with cold saline slush.
 Resect the tumor.
 The frozen section analysis of the margins is obtained.
 Then, perform the reconstruction as described above.
 Infusion of the artery and vein with Euro-Collin solution before transplantation allows for identification and closure of small leaking vessels.
-Reimplant the reconstructed kidney in the contralateral iliac fossa with the standard renal transplantation technique (see Image 8).
+Reimplant the reconstructed kidney in the contralateral iliac fossa with the standard renal transplantation technique as depicted in the image below.
 Stent and reimplant the ureter with a modified Lich-Gregoire technique.

 Postoperative Details